PrestaShop/prestashop-specs/back-office/international/locations/international-locations-zones.md

 **Action Button**

 There is an action button at the end of each row which displays the _Edit_ button by default.
 Clicking on edit button will navigate the user to the 'Zone' edit page.
-There is a button with 'carret-down' icon next to the 'Edit' button that displays the _Delete_ button on click.
+The _Edit_ action can also be performed by clicking on the line.
+The second action that can be performed is the _Delete_ one.
 Clicking on _Delete_ button will remove the zone from shop, `_db_prefix_zone`, and `_db_prefix_zone_shop` databases as well.

+After clicking on _Delete_, a modal with title "Delete selection" is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"
+(See issue [#17082](https://github.com/PrestaShop/PrestaShop/issues/17082))

+The action can be canceled by clicking on the cross or on the cancel button.

+After clicking on "Delete" button, the message is deleted and a successful message is displayed "Successful deletion."

 **Bulk actions**